 Implementing the chicken tractors in our poultry-raising routine allowed our hens to eat a more natural diet consisting of high-value greens.

 How We Use a Chicken Tractor

-Winter Use: The first thing to remember is, we only use the tractor during the winter to keep them safe.
+Winter Use: The first thing to remember is that we only use the tractor to keep them safe during the winter.

 Protect Against Flooding: If certain areas of your garden are prone to flooding, make sure you place the tractor on higher ground.

 Always move the tractor if the ground underneath it is bare.

 You Need Flat Ground: Make sure you only use the tractor on flat ground.
 The bumpy ground is not ideal for tractors because it can leave gaps which the chickens might escape from.

 Close It on Snow Days: We keep the girls in their coop/pen on concise winter days.
 We think it would be too cold for them to be out in the snow.

 Check for Eggs: Although we have a small nesting box at one end of the chicken tractor, some girls don’t like using it.
 So once you’ve moved the tractor, check the grass to make sure there aren’t any hidden eggs!